openstack/zaqar/doc/source/glossary.rst

      Queues database stores the information about the queues and the messages within these queues.
 Storage layer has to guarantee durability and availability of the data.

-   Sharding
+   Pooling
-     If sharding enabled, queuing service uses multiple queues databases in order to scale horizontally.
-A shard (queues database) can be added anytime without stopping the service.
-Each shard has a weight that is assigned during the creation time but can be changed later.
-Sharding is done by queue which indicates that all messages for a particular queue can be found in the same shard (queues database).
+     If pooling enabled, queuing service uses multiple queues databases in order to scale horizontally.
+A pool (queues database) can be added anytime without stopping the service.
+Each pool has a weight that is assigned during the creation time but can be changed later.
+Pooling is done by queue which indicates that all messages for a particular queue can be found in the same pool (queues database).

    Catalog Database
-     If sharding is enabled, catalog database has to be created.
+     If pooling is enabled, catalog database has to be created.
 Catalog database maintains ``queues`` to ``queues database`` mapping.
 Storage layer has to guarantee durability and availability of data.